jagdeeshV/Predicting-Crop-Production-Based-on-Agricultural-Data/README.md

 ### Features

 The application offers the following features:
-+	Cleansing & storing (in MySql) the given dataset/s.
++	Cleansing and preprocessing the given dataset.
-+	Merging Datasets as FinalMerged and storing it in MySql for Power BI visualization and query analysis.
++	Merging Dataset as required for Random forest machine learning.
-+	Data analysis and visualization through charts and graphs using Power BI.
++	EDA and visualization through charts and graphs.
-+	Analysis of details from SQL database using SQL queries for a ten different pre-defined search options.
++	Production Prediction for the user input Area / Crop / Arrea harvested and yield

 ### References